-If choosing one scientific subject is hard for you and you are equally passionate about each of them, then choosing Applied Science is best for you, instead of engineering or medical.
-Those who don’t know, applied science is a broad interdisciplinary field that includes a plethora of subjects like biology, physics, computer science, natural science and many other and using scientific knowledge to develop new and practical applications.
+If choosing one scientific subject is hard for you and equally passionate about each of them, then choosing Applied Science is best for you, instead of engineering or medical.
+For those who don’t know, applied science is a broad interdisciplinary field that includes many subjects like biology, physics, computer science, natural science and many others and using scientific knowledge to develop new and practical applications.

-An Applied Science degree is considered equivalent to that of engineering degree in many countries and it is a 4 years course in abroad colleges.
-In India, a degree in Applied Science courses is perfect for students who have a research-oriented mindset and those who thrive to learn the fundamentals of application-based research in scientific fields.
+An Applied Science degree is considered equivalent to an engineering degree in many countries, and it is a 4 years course in abroad colleges.
+In India, a degree in Applied Science courses is perfect for students with a research-oriented mindset and those who thrive on learning the fundamentals of application-based research in scientific fields.

-For students who take great interest and are in love with science can enjoy multiple fields like Machine Learning, Artificial Intelligence, Journalistic Writing, Medical Lab Technology, Ethical Hacking, Wild Life Management and many more.
+Students who take great interest and love science can enjoy multiple fields like Machine Learning, Artificial Intelligence, Journalistic Writing, Medical Lab Technology, Ethical Hacking, Wild Life Management and many more.